bleroy/3d-junkyard/DecentXL/readme.md

 ## Assembly

-Once you've gathered all the parts, you can assemble them in this order:
+Once you've gathered all the parts, you can assemble them in the following order:

 ### Mount the stabilizers